-8-37 shows the 24-bit frame size of each device used at initial communication after device power up.
+⊗ 8-37 shows the initial communication using 16-bit frame size for each device after device power up.

 图 8-37.
-24-Bit Data Input Sequence
+16-Bit Data Input Sequence

 To input data, the host first shifts in the data intended for the last device in the chain.
 The number of input bytes for each ADC is sized to match the output frame size.
-The default frame size is 24 bits, so initially each ADC requires three bytes by prefixing a pad byte in front of the two command bytes.
-The input data of ADC #4 is first, followed by the input data of ADC #3, and so forth.
+The default frame size is 16 bits (CRC and STATUS byes are default off), so initially each ADC requires two command bytes.
+The input data of ADC (4) is first, followed by the input data of ADC (3), and so forth.

 8-38 shows the detailed input data sequence for the daisy-chain write register operation of 8-36.
-40-bit frames for each ADC are shown (24-bits of data, with the STATUS and CRC bytes enabled).
+32-bit frames for each ADC are shown (16 bits of data, with the STATUS and CRC bytes enabled).
 Command operations can be different for each ADC.
 The read register operation requires a second frame operation to read out the register data.

 - A. Optional CRC byte.
-If CRC is disabled, the individual frames shortens one byte. - B. Previous state of SDO/DRDY before SCLK is applied. - C. Optional STATUS header.
+If CRC is disabled, the individual frames shorten one byte. - B. Previous state of SDO/DRDY before SCLK is applied. - C. Optional STATUS header.
 If STATUS is disabled, the individual frames shorten one byte.